-Influences of Tariffs on Consumer Behavior and Market Trends
+How Tariffs Influence Consumer Behavior and Market Trends

 Different Types of Tariffs and Their Meanings

-At the outset of seeking to determine their implications it is necessary first to give a definition of tariffs.
+At the outset of seeking to determine their implications it is necessary first to define tariffs.
 A tariff is basically a tax imposed by the government on goods imported into that country.
 Officially speaking, tariffs serve several purposes:

 - Source of Income: In the past tariffs were a major source of revenue for the government.